Skip to Main Content

 • Eligibility confirmation

-• Previous ORCA funding information (through TRAG, OAG, RSJ, LSS)
+• Previous ORCA funding for PI and/or project (through TRAG, OAG, RSJ, LSS)

-• An application may have up to four Co-PIs.
+An application may have up to four Co-PIs.
 Individuals listed should include those who will personally participate in the project to a significant degree.
-In certain instances, a Co-PI may also have some responsibility for the execution and/or administration of the project.

 • A list of project team members (Name, title, affiliation) can be uploaded as a pdf